Last Updated on April 3, 2021

 Not many would complain about enjoying baskets of homemade bread and cake, butter and local jams in the morning – and we’re not either!
 Argentinians seem fine with instant coffee, mate or tea and toast for breakfast, however, and we feel that, for room rates upwards of US$50 per night, international guests will expect something fresh: fresh-squeezed orange juice or fresh fruit.
 In fact, after sampling Lucia’s granola, we think granola, fruit and yogurt would be the perfect, hearty breakfast guests need for a day of hiking and outdoor adventure.

-Website: Kospi Boutique Guesthouse on Facebook
+Contact: Kospi Boutique Guesthouse on Facebook

 Location: Mitre 1361, San Carlos de Bariloche, Argentina